PereViader/ManualDi/README.md

 The following is experimental and might be removed.

 The bindings may also be done with a non type safe interface.
-This variant should only be used when implementing programatic driven configuration.
+This variant should only be used when implementing programmatic driven configuration.
 Use the type safe variant when all the types involved are known.

 ```csharp
 List<Type> someTypes = GetSomeTypesWithReflection();